Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 A neutral register is similar to a formal register – the main difference is the higher level of accessibility.
 Your syntax should be less complex (which often means shorter sentences).

-You should use words that will effectively and clearly convey your message.
+You should use words that will clearly and effectively convey your message.
 For example, the sentence you just read is written in a neutral register.
-Written in a formal register, it might read like, “Ideally, vocabulary should be utilised that effectively and cogently conveys the intended message.”
+Written in a formal register, it might read like, “Ideally, vocabulary should be utilised that cogently and effectively conveys the intended message.”
 See the difference?

-A neutral register is best suited for when you’re still trying to sound professional, but you want a broader audience to understand what you’re saying.
-You’ll often see this in textbooks, speeches, news reporting, essays, reports and many other types of academic or business writing.
+A neutral register is best for when you’re trying to sound professional, but you still want a broader audience to understand what you’re saying.
+You’ll often see it in textbooks, speeches, news reporting, essays, reports, and other types of academic or business writing.

 - Common word choice